azdavis/azdavis.net/posts/define-pl-01-en.md

 some theorems, and then prove them!
 (Actually, we'll prove them in the next post.)

-The first crucial theorem is that of _progress_.
+The first crucial theorem is that of progress.
 Progress says that well-typed expressions are either done evaluating or can keep evaluating.

 More formally, progress states: